Graphs of Edge-Intersecting Non-Splitting Paths in a Tree: Representations of Holes-Part II

 \subsection{Representations of $\kp$ and Small Cycles}

-We denote a set of $4$ vertices inducing a sub-pair isomorphic to $\kp$ as an ordered quadruple where the first vertex is one of the endpoints of the the induced $P_4$, the second vertex is its neighbor and so on. $(p,q,r,s)$ is a $\kp$ of $(G,G')$ whenever $\set{p,q,r,s}$ induces a sub-pair $\kp$ of $(G,G')$ and $p,s$ are the endpoints of the induced sub-path isomorphic to $P_4$.
-Clearly, $(p,q,r,s)=(s,r,q,p)$.

-We start with a Lemma that characterize representations of $\kp$ pairs in general.
-This lemma will be useful in developing our results.
-Then we present the unique minimal representation of $(G,C_5)$ pairs containing a $\kp$.
+In this section we investigate representations of induced $\kp$ pairs and characterize the unique minimal representations of $(G,C_n)$ pairs containing an induced $\kp$.
+We start with Lemma \ref{lem:K4P4Representation} that characterizes representations of $\kp$ pairs.
+Using this lemma we prove Theorem \ref{thm:C5WithK4P4} that presents the unique minimal representation of $(G,C_5)$ pairs containing a $\kp$.
 Together with Lemma \ref{lem:unique-c5} this completes the characterization of all the $(G,C_5)$ pairs because a $(G,C_5)$ satisfies $(P3)$ vacuously.
-We continue by proving more properties of minimal representations of induce $\kp$ sub-pairs of pairs $(G,C)$ with at least $6$ vertices.
-Using these properties we show that a $(G,C_6)$ satisfying $(P3)$ does not contain sub-pairs isomorphic to $\kp$.
+We continue by proving Lemma \ref{lem:K4P4RepresentationsInBigCycles} more properties of minimal representations of induced $\kp$ sub-pairs of pairs $(G,C)$ with at least $6$ vertices.
+Using these results we show that a $(G,C_6)$ satisfying $(P3)$ does not contain sub-pairs isomorphic to $\kp$.